HartlandRobotics/ArduinoIntroduction/_posts/2017-06-13-maze-batterypack.md

 * Turn over your robot so that you can see the bottom side of the chassis
 * Close the pack back up and attach it to the chassis.
-    * Make sure that the on off switch is not not facing the robot.
-You will need to be able to turn the robot on and off.
-    * Make sure the wires are facing the rear of the robot when you attach them.
+    * Make sure the wires are facing the front of the robot when you attach them.
     * Make sure you do not cover any of the access holes in the chassis
+    * The pack should be as close to the back of the robot as possible

 ![AttachToChassis]({{site.baseurl}}/assets/mazerunner/batterypack_chassis.jpg)